jenstornell/perfect-text-format/readme.md

 - They are common and free
 - They are beautiful and are placed on a fast CDN
 - It's possible to download them and host them yourself if needed
+- I don't need to host the fonts with the repo

-### Why not use Bootstrap?
+### Why not use Bootstrap or other frameworks?

-[Bootstrap](https://getbootstrap.com/) and other frameworks contain very much.
-Most of that stuff is not needed.
+[Bootstrap](https://getbootstrap.com/) and other frameworks has a lot of stuff.
+Most of the things is not needed.
+This repo only covers the things that has to do with the text content.

 ## Libraries used